-Even when a trip has been completed then agents’ job may still not be done!
+Even when a trip has been completed the agents’ job may still not be done!

 Helping Travel Managers

 Aside from booking and managing actual trips, business travel agents may also assist with ad hoc tasks.
-Often, they will assist with operation matters relating to the overall travel programme.
+Often, they will assist with operational matters relating to the overall travel programme.

 It is not uncommon for business travel agents to help audit the rates that preferred hotels have loaded into the reservation system to check they are correct or to spot-check airfares on certain routes to assist with future budgeting for projects.